Zenin0/Spafy/SECURITY.md

 # Security

-# If you discover any security related issues, please email :author_email instead of using the issue tracker.
+# If you discover any security related issues, please email isaacsanz@proton.me instead of using the issue tracker.

 # Versions